 Skin type may affect how your skin accepts the moisturizer.
 However, the effectiveness of a product lies in the active and main ingredients, namely humectants, occlusives, and emollients.

 Humectants are the first essential ingredients.
 They supply water to the top layer of the skin, leaving it looking full and plump.
 You can expect such effects when applying the best day moisturizer with these ingredients:

 - Glycerin (which you’ll find in the Introstem Stem Cell Day Moisturizer)

 - Hyaluronic acid (check out the Hydrolift Collection if hyaluronic acid is what you’re after)

 - Propylene glycol

-By definition, emollients soothe, smoothen, and hydrate the skin.
-Thus, they are usually essentials in treating skin conditions like atopic dermatitis.
+By definition, emollients soothe, smoothen, and hydrate the look and feel of the skin.

 Emollients are the ones responsible for the “moisturized” feeling you get when applying day moisturizers.
 This ingredient also works by serving as a lubricant and filling in the cracks between skin cells.
 Here are some of the common emollients:

 - Shea butter (there’s plenty of this in the Introstem Stem Cell Day Moisturizer)